Certified Public Manager Program

 The program is administered by the Center for Public Service (CPS) at Texas Tech University and operates under the auspices of the CPM Program for Texas, which received full accreditation from the National Certified Public Manager Consortium in 1996.
 Upon successful completion of the CPM program, participants are entitled to use nationally recognized Certified Public Manager designation in recognition of their achievement and are eligible to become Fellows of the American Academy of Certified Public Managers.
 A statewide graduation ceremony is also held in Austin.

 The CPM program focuses on practical management skills, taught primarily through example and group exercises.
 The CPS draws on local and national faculty resources for training.
 These resources are drawn from various applied professions, principally from the public sector, as well as academe.
 Because of the interactive nature of the training sessions and to ensure consistency and quality, the program is limited to 30 CPM candidates.

 The CPM program, conducted in accordance with Consortium accreditation standards, is divided into seven segments, or "Tracks."
-The entire program consists of 25 total training days spread over a two-year period.
+The entire program consists of 21 total sessions spread over a year's period.
 While most assignments or activities are conducted during class times, CPM candidates are responsible for some outside assignments.
 In addition, a final written project designed to tie together the principal elements of the training is required.
 Candidates are also expected to complete elective management training of their choice, generally associated with membership in professional organizations or associations.
-(The latter requirement makes up Track 8, which is completed concurrently over the life of the program.
-Candidates signing up for Track 1 are automatically registered in Track 8 at no additional charge.)

 The overall format is designed to form a comprehensive and integrated practical management program that benefits both the CPM candidate individually as well as the organization that he or she serves.